The Greatest Gambler's Fallacy

-This can be extended to investing as some investors believe that they should liquidate a position after it has gone up in a series of subsequent trading session because they don't believe that the position is likely to continue going up.
+This can be extended to investing as some investors believe that they should liquidate a position after it has gone up in a series of the subsequent trading session because they don't believe that the position is likely to continue going up.

 The famous gambler's fallacy, also known as the Monte Carlo fallacy

 The most famous example of the gambler’s fallacy occurred in a game of roulette at the Monte Carlo Casino on August 18, 1913, when the ball fell in black 26 times in a row.
 This was an extremely uncommon occurrence, although no more or less common than any of the other 67,108,863 sequences of 26 red or black.
 Gamblers lost millions of francs betting against black, reasoning incorrectly that the streak was causing an "imbalance" in the randomness of the wheel, and that it had to be followed by a long streak of red.